JulianKemmerer/PipelineC/examples/pypeline/dsp/pdw/README.md

-**Backpressure policy.** Ready propagates backwards as each block already intends and **stops at the store-and-forward FIFO**, which is the design's one overflow point: `rx1_m_axis_tready` reaches the engine's `EMIT_PDW` state and `rx0_m`/`tx1_m` reach `SEND_PKT`, so a stalled host backs up into that FIFO, and when it fills, beats are dropped and the affected packet is flagged in-band with `status_flags` bit 2.
+**Backpressure policy.** Ready propagates backwards as each block already intends and **stops at the store-and-forward FIFO**, which is the design's one overflow point: `rx1_m_axis_tready` reaches the engine's `EMIT_PDW` state and `rx0_m`/`tx1_m` reach `SEND_PKT`, so a stalled host backs up into that FIFO.
 The datapath ahead of it is valid-only and real-time; nothing back-pressures the ADC.

+> ⚠ **A packet that loses beats is not delivered, so `status_flags` bit 2 never
+> reaches a host.** `packet_store` sets that bit *and* force-rejects the packet
+> (`accept & ~new_bad`) — its contents are no longer what the detector saw — so
+> the record carrying the flag is flushed rather than emitted.
+The bit exists,
+> it is set correctly, and it is only ever set on records that are discarded;
+> `pdw_tb.py` asserts a delivered record never carries it, and
+> `airt_pdw_test.py` treats seeing one as evidence the stream has slipped.
+The
+> condition is reported instead by the **internal-error alarm** below.
+This
+> paragraph previously claimed the opposite, which is the kind of documentation
+> error that costs a bring-up session.

 `rx2_m_axis` (candidates) is the exception: its `tready` is fully functional — the serializer honours it and holds mid-frame — but it does **not** reach Path